 - services provided by mental health or substance use disorder providers who are not authorized under state law to practice independently, and - services received from a halfway house, therapeutic group home, boarding school or ranch. - 7.
+Substance use disorder residential treatment services that do not provide all of the following: room and board; group, family and individual counseling; client education; other services specific to substance use disorder treatment; on-site

-Room and board charges associated with substance use disorder treatment services providing less than 30 hours a week per individual of chemical dependency services, including: - group and individual counseling, - client education, and - other services specific to chemical dependency rehabilitation. - 8.
-Services to assist in activities of daily living that do not seek to cure and are performed regularly as a part of a routine or schedule. - 9.
+- medical/psychiatric assessment within 48 hours of admission, medical/psychiatric follow-up visits at least once per week; and 24-hour nursing coverage. - 8.
+Room and board for outpatient services. - 9.
+Services to assist in activities of daily living that do not seek to cure and are performed regularly as a part of a routine or schedule. - 10.
 Drugs provided or administered by a physician or other provider, except those drugs that meet the definition of "professionally administered drugs."
 Coverage for "professionally administered drugs" is as described under Professionally Administered Drugs.
 Coverage for drugs is as described in Prescription Drugs, Prescription Specialty Drugs or otherwise described as a specific benefit elsewhere in this section.